mmbman/Katagiri/1980-05-18-Blue-Cliff-Record-Case-4-Talk-2.md

 **Question:** The first time that he went into the teaching hall, was the Zen Master doing anything?

-**Katagiri:** I don’t know, it doesn’t say.
+**Katagiri Roshi:** I don’t know, it doesn’t say.
 Well, it doesn’t matter whether Kuei Shan sat in the teaching hall or not: if you come into a monastery, through your attention you can feel something, you can understand.
 So immediately Te Shan knew something.
 So he walked back and forth and said, “Nothing.” *Nothing* does not mean *[unintelligible]*... it [has] deep meaning in a sense.
 Well, it has two meanings: it means there is nothing here, or, on the other hand, everything is emptiness.
 But anyway, he immediately felt something from his intuition.

 #### 1:00:34

 **Question:** Is that all we hear from Te Shan?
 Are there any other stories that maybe some day his [hardness] went away?

-**Katagiri:** Well, no, his way of teaching, his way of Zen, was pretty tough and hard.
+**Katagiri Roshi:** Well, no, his way of teaching, his way of Zen, was pretty tough and hard.
 This is his type; [it’s] strong.

 #### 1:01:00

 **Question:** *[Unintelligible]*

-**Katagiri:** Well I don’t mean that exactly, just saying “Nothing.” *Mu* means manifestation of the true aspect of human life.
+**Katagiri Roshi:** Well I don’t mean that exactly, just saying “Nothing.” *Mu* means manifestation of the true aspect of human life.
 So whoever Kuei Shan is, great Zen Master or not – [but] of what?
 Kuei Shan is human, and nothing but a part of impermanence and change.
 This means [Te Shan] really shows the experience of enlightenment he had.
 That is “nothing”.

 So [Te Shan] directly shows his experience, because he always stays at the highest level of spiritual life, which is called enlightenment.
 That’s why Kuei Shan, *unintelligible*, Buddhas, are all part of impermanence.
 What shall I say?
 If you are always right in the middle of death, well, what should I say?
 Nothing.